Asset Publisher

 Sensory-Evoked Potentials

 Sensory-evoked potential describes the responses of the sensory pathways to sensory or electrical stimuli.
 Intraoperative monitoring of sensory-evoked potentials is used to assess the functional integrity of central nervous system (CNS) pathways during operations that put the spinal cord or brain at risk for significant ischemia or traumatic injury.
-The basic principles of sensory-evoked potential monitoring involve identification of a neurological region at risk, selection and stimulation of a nerve that carries a signal through the at-risk region, and recording and interpretation of the signal at certain standardized points along the pathway.
-Monitoring of sensory-evoked potentials is commonly used during the following procedures: carotid endarterectomy, brain surgery involving vasculature, surgery with distraction compression or ischemia of the spinal cord and brainstem, and acoustic neuroma surgery.
-Sensory evoked potentials can be further broken down into the following categories according to the type of stimulation used, as follows.
+The basic principles of sensory-evoked potential monitoring involve identification of a neurological region at risk selection and stimulation of a nerve that carries a signal through the at-risk region and recording and interpretation of the signal at certain standardized points along the pathway.
+Monitoring of sensory-evoked potentials is commonly used in the following procedures: carotid endarterectomy, brain surgery involving vasculature, surgery with distraction compression or ischemia of the spinal cord and brainstem, and acoustic neuroma surgery.
+Sensory evoked potentials can be categorized type of stimulation used, as follows.

 Somatosensory-evoked potentials (SSEPs)